 Top 10 tax provisions for 2020

-Learn about key changes under the CARES Act, FFCRA, legislation passed in response to COVID-19, and others that will impact 2020 tax returns filed during 2021.
+Learn about key changes under the CARES Act, FFCRA, and other legislation passed in response to COVID-19, and others that will impact 2020 tax returns filed during 2021.

 Several important pieces of legislation were enacted during 2020 as a response to the COVID-19 pandemic and its adverse impacts to individuals and businesses.
 Notably, tax and tax-related provisions in the FFCRA and the CARES Act are intended to assist families and small businesses during the pandemic.

 Also, while so much has happened since the SECURE Act was signed into law late in 2019, many of its provisions are first effective on 2020 tax returns, as well.
 Finally, the IRS released guidance meant to help taxpayers navigate changing financial situations during the pandemic.

 With so many legislative changes happening in 2020, along with new guidance from the IRS, Treasury Department, and the Department of Labor, putting together a “top 10” list is indeed challenging.
 But here are 10 things to watch for in tax season 2021.